antmicro/ros2-gui-node/README.md

 Copyright (c) 2022-2023 [Antmicro](https://www.antmicro.com)

-`GuiNode` is a library intended to visualize data from ROS2 topics and services.
+`GuiNode` is a library for visualizing data from ROS2 topics and services.
 It provides tools for manipulating widgets and data objects, which can be used for data visualization.
 The graphical user interface is implemented using the Vulkan API, GLFW3, and Dear ImGui libraries.